xuhongl/MCW-Serverless-architecture/WDS/WDW trainer guide - Serverless architecture.md

 Timeframe: 15 minutes

--   Tables reconvene with the larger group to hear an SME share the preferred solution for the case study
+-   Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study

 ##  Additional references